Trent-Fellbootman/dev000/docs/abstract-computer/memory-use-cases-stack-heap.md

 what are the ways that it should be used?
 I.e., **what is this piece of memory for, at each point in time**?

+!!!
+Note "Memory Use Cases as Abstractions"

+    If you recall the definition of abstraction from the previous module, you'll find that memory use cases are abstractions as well: a memory use case defines what something (the memory) is (something you can use for a certain use case during a certain period of time) to someone (the programmer), disregarding all the irrelevant details.

 Although it seems like an obvious idea, memory use cases alone helps to solve a lot of problems in memory management, as it clearly states what "should" and "shouldn't" be done to a memory address.

-Before defining the use case of a piece of memory, programmers would stare at a piece of memory and just don't know what to do with it: can I write data to it?
+Before defining the use case of a piece of memory, programmers would stare at a piece of memory and just don't know what to do with it:
+*Can I write data to it?
 What is the value stored here?
 Is it just some random bytes I can overwrite, or meaningful contents I should keep?
 Will any instruction later make use of this piece of memory?
-If I want to store some long-lasting thing here, will it get overwritten at some point?
+If I want to store some long-lasting thing here, will it get overwritten at some point?*
 As a program gets larger, it becomes harder and harder to answer these questions, as that requires looking at every instruction in the program and see what it does with the memory.